Abdul Kahar Muzakkar: Death

 The government's position on this issue, though, is that Kahar is truly dead, killed in the jungle on 3 February 1965, a position sustained by both Harvey (1974) and van Dijk (1981).
 This, though, did not stop the contemporary movement from capitalising on the mystery and controversy of Kahar's death.
 Mansur's version of events at the time of Kahar's supposed death, though gotten third-hand and thus less reliable, had been the one that has galvanised the movement's followers.
 Jusuf's silence, on the other hand, had conspired in expanding the truth, wittingly or not.
 A core group of contemporary Kahar's loyalists includes a number of members of NGOs who are involved in a varied field of activities ranging from cooperatives, legal practice and farming, to youth training, and professionals employed in Sulawesi as teachers, lecturers, lawyers, consultants and engineers.
 In addition to evoking stories of his escape or his tomanurung status, contemporary staff members of the movement also institutionalise their stance on Kahar's death through the use of slogans attributed to him such as 'Javanese colonialism' and 'Majapahitism'.

+Personal life

+Abdul Kahar Muzakkar is said to have had between nine wives, listed here with children they bore with him: